 Dr. Nicole Calian received her PhD from the Department of Germanics at the University of Washington.
 She also completed graduate course work at Seattle University in existential-phenomenological psychology.
 Between 2008 – 2014 Nicole was an acting instructor and part-time lecturer in three different departments of the University of Washington (Germanics , CHID = Comparative History of Ideas , First Year Discovery Program, UW Bothell ).
 During the summer of 2014 she worked as the academic director for an intensive study abroad course in Berlin, Germany.
+She has taught undergraduate and graduate courses on Intellectual History; Jewish-German Literature; Dreams in European literary works of the 18th-20th century; and the trope of the Game in Literature.
 Additionally, Nicole gained valuable experience functioning as an organizer on the steering committee for the conference entitled “Women in the Professions”.
 She was also active as a volunteer at various Jewish community centers in greater Seattle.

 Nicole has published several articles: among them one on Lavater and Kant [a debate on the emergence of physiological anthropology]; on Heinrich Heine [towards a cyclical perception of history]: on ETA Hoffmann [the hermeneutics of the ocular].
-Articles on titles by Lessing [Sara Sampson as prescient critique of the anthropological turn] and Kant and the discourse of dreams as well as on Kant and Foucault [liminal experience of dreams] are completed and will be published in 2019.
+Articles on titles by Lessing [Sara Sampson as prescient critique of the anthropological turn] and Kant and the discourse of dreams as well as on Kant and Foucault [editing the editorial] are completed and will be published in 2019.
 Nicole is currently revising and editing her dissertation, which centers on Kant’s lectures on anthropology 1772-1798.

-From my time in Seattle at the University of Washington, Department of Germanics and Comparative History of Ideas (CHID)
+or at the University of Washington, Department of Comparative History of Ideas (CHID)